joshbegley/nyt-latest/previous.md

 `As Joe Burrow and the Bengals kept applying pressure, the two-time MVP answered the call again and again to lead Baltimore to victory. `\
 https://nytimes.com/athletic/5823685/2024/10/06/ravens-win-bengals-lamar-jackson/

-**LeBron, Bronny share court as first father-son duo in NBA history**\
+**LeBron, Bronny first father-son duo to share court in NBA history**\
-`The moment came in the second quarter of the Los Angeles Lakers preseason game against the Phoenix Suns.`\
+`The Jameses opened the second quarter of the Lakers’ preseason matchup against the Suns together`\
 https://nytimes.com/athletic/5824199/2024/10/06/lakers-vs-suns-lebron-bronny-james/

 **49ers eager for quick turnaround as red-zone woes continue: 'A blessing in disguise'**\